 A two-week walk.
 Even with a hat on and enough sunscreen, I wouldn’t be able to stand the blistering South Sudanese heat for more than an hour.
 I’m thinking of the scorpions, snakes and all the insects that come out at night.
 Then I notice the legs of one of her sons are deformed.
 He doesn’t have a toe left on his feet.
 “It happened in a fire,” Christina explains.
 “When he was a toddler, he was playing with goats in a shed when it went up in flames.”
 Who’d carried the boy when they had to flee?
 “Oh, but he walked by himself,” she replies.
 The 7-year old boy is laying against his mother and he is giving me an investigative stare.

-People tried to stay alive by eating leaves and drinking heavily polluted surface water.
+People are trying to stay alive by eating leaves and drinking heavily polluted surface water.

 Alisa John (38) lives next to Christina, a few shelters away.
 She has a similar story, except that she is on her own because her husband died years ago.
 Now she’s taking care of eight children.
 “I built this cabin myself when I arrived here.
 I work on a small piece of land and collect firewood in the area.”

-Meanwhile, organizations like Cordaid were racing against time.
-In the midst of war and violence, in a logistical nightmare, we were looking for the fastest and smartest way to help Aburoc with the funds from generous Giro555 donors.
-Enkas Chau coordinated the relief efforts from Juba, the capital of South Sudan.
+Meanwhile, aid organizations like Cordaid are racing against time.
+In the midst of war and violence, in a logistical nightmare, we are looking for the fastest and smartest way to help Aburoc with the funds from generous Giro555 donors.
+Enkas Chau is coordinating the relief efforts from Juba, the capital of South Sudan.
 “We already had staff in Kodok.
 When the violence started, they went along with the stream of people that fled in the direction of Aburoc.
 We knew that was the place where everything had to happen.”